-Fantastic news you have your Schengen visa for travelling to Europe.
-But you don’t understand the how to read schengen visa label inserted into the passport ?
+Fantastic news you have your Schengen visa for traveling to Europe.
+But you don’t understand the how to read Schengen visa label inserted into the passport?
 Let us help, below we explain each entry as it appears on the visa label.

-Valid for : Territories where the shengen visa is valid for :
+Valid for: Territories where the Schengen visa is valid for :

 - If the words “SCHENGEN COUNTRIES” appear on your visa, you are authorized to enter the Schengen area (France, as well as Germany, Austria, Belgium, Denmark, Spain, Estonia, Finland, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Norway, Netherlands, Poland, Portugal, Slovenia, Slovakia, Sweden, Switzerland, Czech Republic);

 Read Schengen Visa Label Inserted In Your Passport Correctly